-The words you use are important, too.
-Stay away from words that may frighten your child.
-We never use words like hurt, drill, pull, shot, or needle around our office.
-And it’s helpful if you don’t use them at home.
+Like with everything else, words matter.
+So when talking teeth, stay away from the words that may frighten your child.
+Here we never use words like hurt, drill, pull, shot or needle around our office.
+So, it’s helpful if you don’t use them here, or at home.